The free $F$-restriction semigroups: Preliminaries

 \subsection{The Gould expansion of a monoid}

-Let $S$ be an $X$-generated monoid, whose identity element is denoted by $\lambda$.\footnote{ We refrained from using the standard notation, $1$, for the identity element of a monoid, since $\lambda$ will also denote the only left identity in $F$-restriction semigroups, and denoting the latter by $1$ would be confusing.} We say that a subgraph of $\Cay(S,X)$ is {\em accessible}\footnote{In \cite{GG00,G96,Cornock_phd}, accessible subgraphs are called {\em $1$-rooted subgraphs.} Our terminology is inspired by automata theory.} if it contains the origin and there is a directed path from the origin to each of its vertices.
+Let $S$ be an $X$-generated monoid, whose identity element is denoted by $\lambda$.\footnote{ We refrained from using the standard notation, $1$, for the identity element of a monoid, since $\lambda$ will also denote the only left identity in $F$-restriction semigroups, and denoting the latter by $1$ would be confusing.} We say that a subgraph of $\Cay(S,X)$ is {\em accessible}\footnote{In \cite{GG00,G96,Cornock_phd}, accessible subgraphs are called {\em $1$-rooted subgraphs.} Our terminology is inspired by automata theory.} if it contains the origin and, for each vertex, there exists a directed path from the origin to that vertex.
 By $\Gamma_{\lambda}$ we denote the subgraph of $\Cay(S,X)$ with only one vertex $\lambda$ and no edges.
 Let ${\mathcal X}^{\lambda}_{X}$ be the set of all finite accessible subgraphs of $\Cay(S,X)$.
 It is a monoid semilattice with the identity element $\Gamma_{\lambda}$ and with $A\leq B$ if and only if $A\supseteq B$.
 The meet operation of this semilattice is thus given by the union of subgraphs.
-We also set ${\mathcal X}_X = {\mathcal X}^{\lambda}_X\setminus \Gamma_{\lambda}$ to be the subsemilattice of $X_X^{\lambda}$ obtained by removing its top element $\Gamma_{\lambda}$.
+We also set ${\mathcal X}_X = {\mathcal X}^{\lambda}_X\setminus \Gamma_{\lambda}$ to be the subsemilattice of ${\mathcal X}_X^{\lambda}$ obtained by removing its top element $\Gamma_{\lambda}$.
 We define the set

 with the operations $\cdot$ (usually denoted by juxtaposition) and $^+$ given by

 Then $M^{\lambda}(S,X)$ is a restriction monoid with the identity element $(\Gamma_{\lambda},\lambda)$ (see \cite[Proposition 9.1.2]{Cornock_phd}).
 The set